ystia/yorc/rest/http_api.md

 ### Get Implementations Executors <a name="registry-implementations"></a>

-Retrieves the list of implementations executors and there origins.
+Retrieves the list of implementations executors and their origins.
 The origin parameter cloud be `builtin` for Janus builtin implementations or for implementations coming from a plugin it is the name of the plugin binary.

 'Accept' header should be set to 'application/json'.